-By the time you come for your first in-person visit and sign this consent form, you will have already completed a number of screening steps to determine if you might be eligible for the study.
-These may include: completing an online survey, watching a short online video about study participation; speaking to a study staff member by phone about your medical history as well as availability for study visits and classes, and completing 3 days of brief (1-3 min) text message surveys about your food cravings and eating.
-You will also have had a fasting blood draw to confirm that your hemoglobin A1c (HbA1c) and other common lab tests are in range to be eligible for the study.
-Once your survey and blood test results were back, study staff contacted you to tell you that you were eligible to continue enrollment steps for the study.
-Some people go through these screening steps and are not eligible for the study.
+You have already completed an online survey, watched a short online video about study participation, and spoken to a study staff member to see if you may be eligible to participate.
+You have already answered questions about your medical history as well as availability for study visits and classes.
+If it appeared that you may be eligible to participate and were still interested, you received a text message a few times per day for three days asking you to complete some brief (1-3 min) questions about your food cravings and eating.
+You also had a fasting blood draw to confirm that your hemoglobin A1c (HbA1c) and some other common lab tests are in range to be eligible for the study.
+Once your survey and blood test results were back, study staff contacted you to tell you whether you were eligible for the rest of the study.
+You may have gone through those screening steps and not been eligible for the study.

-At your first in-person visit, after signing a consent form, you will answer some questions about your health history to confirm eligibility, then complete some baseline assessments as described in Section 1 below.
+After completing the text message surveys and screening lab tests, if you are still eligible, you scheduled a 2 hour appointment at UCSF for further screening and baseline (initial) testing.
+At this visit, after signing a consent form, you will answer some questions about your health history to confirm eligibility, then complete some baseline assessments as described in Section 1 below.

-If the screening steps and initial visit confirm that you are eligible for the study and you wish to enroll, you will complete some online questionnaires from home, as well as have another blood draw at a LabCorp location convenient to you.
+If the results from the above steps confirm that you are eligible for the study and you wish to enroll, you will complete some online questionnaires from home, as well as have another blood draw at a LabCorp location convenient to you.
 You will then be randomized to participate in one of the two group programs for 12 weeks to learn a carbohydrate-restricted diet and develop skills to help you stick to this diet.
 You may also learn some mindfulness tools and use a smartphone app to help you cope with food cravings.
 After the first 12 weeks, you will enter the maintenance period.
 At the beginning of the maintenance period, you will be randomized again to one of three groups: (1) keep up skills and the diet on your own, (2) attend a monthly group, or (3) get the monthly group plus individual support.